swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 Authorization Code Flow and Wallet initiated communication are NOT SUPPORTED.<br>

 #### 3.3.4.
 Identifying Credentials Being Issued Throughout the Issuance Flow
-authorization_details is not used.
+authorization_details is NOT SUPPORTED.
 It is expected that the credential issuer links the credential to be issued to the wallet through the pre-authorized_code.<br>
-scope is NOT used.<br>
+scope is NOT SUPPORTED.<br>

 ### 3.4.
 Authorization Code Flow
 Authorization Code Flow is NOT SUPPORTED.<br>

 ### 3.5.
 Pre-Authorized Code Flow
-(4) Token Request requires use of Demonstrating Proof of Possession (DPoP)<br>
+(4) Token Request MUST use of Demonstrating Proof of Possession (DPoP)<br>
 Registering a DPoP key MUST come with a key attestation (with the same [security level](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-attack-potential-resistance) as allowed by the issuer for the holder binding key) in case where a hardware-bound credential is requested. <br>
 Transaction Code `tx_code` MUST be supported.
 The use of Transaction Code is OPTIONAL.<br>
 Wallets MUST support 6 digit tx_codes.
 Issuers SHOULD invalidate a credential offer after 5 failed retries.<br>

-## Credential
+## 4. Credential Offer Endpoint
 ### 4.1.
 Credential Offer
 `credential_offer` MUST be supported.<br>
 `credential_offer_uri` is NOT SUPPORTED. <br>